seud0nym/tch-gui-unhide/utilities/README.md

 - Disables and removes all Telstra monitoring and logging
 - Disables and removes Telstra AIR, including the SSIDs and GUI card
 - Removes web GUI default user access
-- Sets SAMBA and DLNA hostnames to the device hostname (replacing Telstra-Modem)
+- Sets SAMBA and DLNA host names to the device hostname (replacing Telstra-Modem)
 - Removes packages related to CWMP, Telstra monitoring, and Telstra AIR

 Optionally, it can also: